manifoldmarkets/manifold/backend/api/knowledge.md

 - We use Supabase for database operations.
 - Authentication is handled using the `APIHandler` type, which automatically manages user authentication based on the schema definition.

+## Mana/Sweepstakes Market Relationships

+- Mana markets can have sweepstakes counterpart markets (siblingContractId)
+- The mana market is the source of truth - changes to mana markets should propagate to their sweepstakes counterparts
+- Changes that need to propagate include:
+  - Adding new answers to multiple choice markets
+  - Market metadata updates
+  - Market resolution

 ## Adding a New API Endpoint

 To add a new API endpoint, follow these steps: